 Online Educational Games

 I definitely don’t want my kids spending too much time on the computer, but there are tons of fun, educational games online.
-And with my kids out of school for the next month, I want them to learn as much as they can at home!
-Try sites like Brainpop, Codespark or Scholastic.
+And I want them to learn as much as they can at home!
+Try sites like Brainpop, Codespark, or Scholastic.

 Candy Self Portrait

-So yummy and sweet!
+When you need a fun social distancing activity and need a little treat too!
 With a pile of candy and some glue, your kids can create a self-portrait that will make for a delicious masterpiece!
 Just keep an eye on them so more candy goes on the paper than into their mouths.